 Upon graduation, you will automatically become a member of the Columbia Alumni Association (CAA), a global network of Columbia University alumni.
-Columbia College and the Fu Foundation School of Engineering and Applied Science also have school-specific alumni associations.
-By registering with these alumni associations, you will have immediate access to an online directory of alumni, discussion groups, e-mail forwarding, Columbia events, arts and cultural happenings, networking opportunities, career connections, and special discounts and offers.
+Columbia College and The Fu Foundation School of Engineering and Applied Science also have school-specific alumni associations.
+By registering, you will have immediate access to an online directory of alumni; discussion groups; email forwarding; Columbia events, arts, and cultural happenings; networking opportunities; career connections; and special discounts and offers.

-ARC members help the Office of Undergraduate Admissions by interviewing applicants, representing Columbia at local college fairs, and hosting regional programs for admitted students.
-This is a great way to share your Columbia enthusiasm with future students.
-Please review this ARC summary document for more information, and fill out the ARC interest form.
-The ARC will contact you in October when interviewing season begins!
+ARC members help the Office of Undergraduate Admissions and share their Columbia enthusiasm with future students by interviewing applicants, representing Columbia at local college fairs, and hosting regional programs for admitted students.
+Fill out the ARC interest form if you would like to get involved, and the ARC will contact you in October when interviewing season begins!

-Young alumni graduating in the past ten years compose almost 25 percent of the entire alumni population and are the backbone of Columbia College’s future.
+Young alumni graduating in the past ten years comprise almost 25 percent of the entire alumni population and are the backbone of Columbia College’s future.
 CCYA programming is designed to strengthen the community of recent graduates, promote interaction with other alumni and current students, and increase participation in College events and the Columbia College Fund.
-It represents one of the best opportunities for recent graduates to stay involved with the Columbia community while taking advantage of valuable networking and career building events.
-Check out CCYA on Facebook.
+It represents one of the best opportunities for recent grads to stay involved with the Columbia community while taking advantage of valuable networking and career building events.

-The CAA offers two free e-mail services for alumni: Web-based, hosted e-mail (e-mail with an inbox) and e-mail forwarding (an e-mail address that will forward messages to any e-mail inbox you choose).
-Review CAA's alumni e-mail FAQs to learn more.
+The CAA offers two free email services for alumni: Web-based, hosted email (with an inbox) and email forwarding (an email address that will forward messages to any inbox you choose).

-Each October, Columbia hosts Homecoming Weekend, a fun event where Columbia graduates connect with peers, classmates, and fellow alumni, all while cheering on the Lions at Baker Field.
-Make your plans now to return for the celebration.
-The date for Homecoming 2013 is yet to be announced.
+Every October, Columbia hosts Homecoming Weekend, a fun event where Columbia graduates connect with peers, classmates, and fellow alumni, all while cheering on the Lions at Baker Field.

-With events such as alumni-hosted dinners, the Living and Learning Center Dinner and Discussion Series, and career panels such as Doctor in the House and Legally Speaking, the partnership between students and alumni is an ongoing focus on campus.
-We encourage you to reach out to the Columbia College Office of Alumni Affairs and Development or the Columbia Engineering Office of Alumni and Development to learn more about opportunities to connect with current students.
+With events such as alumni-hosted dinners, the Living Learning Center dinner and discussion series, and career panels such as Doctor in the House and Legally Speaking, the partnership between students and alumni is an ongoing focus on campus.
+We encourage you to reach out to the Columbia College Office of Alumni Affairs and Development or the Columbia Engineering Office of Alumni and Development to learn about opportunities to connect with current students.

+The Center for Career Education also offers numerous programs where alumni advise current students.
 As you establish yourself professionally, consider returning to campus as a panelist or guest speaker to share your experiences with students as they explore a variety of career and professional paths.
-The Center for Career Education offers numerous programs where alumni advise current students.
-Visit the CCE Alumni Involvement website for more information.

 As an undergraduate student at Columbia, you have had unrivaled access to on-campus resources, many of which will extend beyond graduation.
 Listed below are a few examples of the support services available to Columbia alumni.